Dahkenangnon/location_data_bj_dart/README.md

 > The `code` used in the dataset is an auto generated code.
 Please refer to the [bj_location_data_raw](https://github.com/Dahkenangnon/bj_location_data_raw) repository for more information.
 ------------------------

+Note:
-Note: This package is pure dart package.
-It can be used in in all platforms supported by dart.
+- This package is pure dart package.
+It can be used in all platforms supported by dart.

+- For flutter users, note that we don't provide any widget for now. **`Feel free to contribute`**.

 ## Installation
 In the dependencies: section of your pubspec.yaml, add the following line: